-starring: Álvaro Morales, Andrea Freund and Blanca Lewin
+Starring: Álvaro Morales, Andrea Freund and Blanca Lewin

-First was the pacing; you got to hand it to Angel Negro to do the most sluggish pacing I've ever seen in a murder mystery.
+First is the pacing; you got to hand it to Angel Negro to do the most sluggish pacing I've ever seen in a murder mystery.
 It's mostly talk; talks about the crime (and how sulky our lead is), how horrifying that fateful day was (which is really, horrifying.
 Depressing even!

-Upsides for the movie would be the cool-looking killer, though the mask could use some more personality (political metaphor is not an excuse for making a killer wear such a lame mask), and the very gritty backstory involving Angel, which really builds up one's anticipation of a kill slaughter for those responsible.
+Upsides for the movie would be the cool-looking killer, though the mask could use some more personality (political metaphor is not an excuse for making a killer wear such a lame mask) and the very gritty backstory involving Angel, which really builds up one's anticipation of a kill slaughter for those responsible.
 But as always, they had to ruin it with such formulaic rundown and very lame murders.

 Guess it's trying to find some sort of recognition via release rights through Troma but that ain't foolin' anybody.
 Angel Negro is just too darn serious to be taken lightly, yet too plain to be considered as a slasher fan's must have or must watch.
 So, yeah, what else can I say.